 Donna is survived by her sister, Lorri Morgan, her husband, Rick Morgan, and their children, Haley and Michael Morgan of Crosby, Texas, her son, Brian Ellis, his wife, Jennifer Ellis, and their children, Guy and Belle Ellis of Sour Lake, Texas, her daughter, Ashlee Goeddertz, and her husband, Michael Goeddertz of Orangefield, Texas.
 While the family’s hearts are missing her every single day, they also have peace knowing she is with the Lord, painlessly planting in her garden again.

-To send flowers to the family of Donna Delisa Ellis (Yeates), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Donna Delisa Ellis (Yeates), please visit our Heartfelt Sympathies Store.